softwarefactory-project/ansible-role-elastic-recheck/README.md

 Example
 -------

-Simply playbook for deploy a node with Elasticsearch and Kibana on single machine:
+Simply playbook for deploy a node with Opensearch and Kibana on single machine:

 ```